christian-marie/sieste/README.md

 ### /interpolated/{origin}/{address}

-Displays interpolated values retrieved from [readerd](https://github.com/anchor/vaultaire/blob/master/lib/Vaultaire/Reader.hs), options avaliable are:
+Displays interpolated values retrieved from the [vault](https://github.com/anchor/vaultaire/blob/master/lib/Vaultaire/Reader.hs), options avaliable are:

 * `origin`: the origin you would like to search within
 * `address`: the unique identifier of a source (within an origin)